shuyansy/MLLM-Semantic-Hallucination/README.md

 ##  Quickstart

-After setup the environment, you can directly use Deco on your own MLLM model by:
+After setup the environment, you can directly use our method on MLLMs model by:

-###Qwen2.5-VL
+### Qwen2.5-VL

 ```
 from transformers import Qwen2_5_VLForConditionalGeneration, AutoProcessor